-The department expects a stay at a foreign university of three to nine months (AU resources for a research stay abroad with Aarhus University).
-Talk to your supervisors about which universities you should consider.
-The department subsidises the stay with DKK 6,000 per month (DKK 9,000 per month if you bring partner and/or children) for stays of between three and nine months.
+The department subsidises the stay with DKK 6,000 per month (if you travel alone) and 9,000 per month (if you travel with family).
 On top of that, the department pays travel costs.
 Remember to apply for the departmental subsidy well ahead of your stay abroad.
 The department strongly encourages the PhDs to apply for additional funding from other sources.
-Charges by your host university like tuition and local health care insurance should normally be covered by applying to private foundations (see Annex IV).
-In cases where your costs are exceptional due to the place you are going to, the department is willing to consider additional funding once you have completed the stay and the total costs are clear.
-We then expect documentation of costs and efforts to raise external funds.
+Charges by your host university like tuition and local health care insurance should be covered by applying to private foundations (see Annex IV).
+In cases where your costs are exceptional due to the place you are going to or the costs of bringing your family, the department is willing to consider additional funding once you have completed the stay and the total costs are clear.
+The department covers deficits if it is documented that you have applied for external funding and you have made efforts to keep the costs down, for instance considering where to go and how long.

 In relation to your stay abroad, you may be eligible for tax reduction.
-You can find the relevant rules here: https://skat.dk/data.aspx?oid=2244509
+You can find the relevant rules at skat.dk.